 2. Have a Daily Walking Routine

 Walking boosts your metabolism and counters the effects of weight-promoting genes.
 Walking is also a great stress reliever.
 To get the most transformative benefits from walking, I ask my clients to walk every day, which I do as well.
-It doesn’t matter so much how many miles we walk or for how long, what matters most, is the daily practice.
+It doesn’t matter so much how many miles we walk or for how long, what matters most, is having a daily walking practice.

 3. Get Fresh Air Every Day

 Another important daily habit is getting fresh air.
 It helps the airways of your lungs to dilate more fully and helps you to get more oxygen into your lungs.
 It improves your heart rate, your blood pressure, and is very good for your mental health.
-Fresh air in your lungs also helps you to feel more energetic in minutes.
+Getting fresh air into your lungs can make you feel more energetic within minutes.

 4. Unplug an Hour Before Bed

 Our brains need time to unplug and before bed is the best time to do it.
-When you get into the habit of putting your phone in Do Not Disturb mode before bed, your “brain” will come to recognize when it too can shut off.
-You will help your body start producing melatonin on schedule, which will improve the quality of your sleep and the functioning of your brain.
+When you get into the habit of putting your phone on Do Not Disturb mode before bed, you train your “brain” that it too should shut off.
+Your body will also start producing melatonin “on schedule,” which will improve the quality of your sleep and the functioning of your brain.